Patrick Frawley: Biography

 Frawley was born in León, Nicaragua, to an Irish-born father and a French-Spanish mother.
 He grew up in San Francisco, though he dropped out of high school and returned to Nicaragua as a teenager to learn the ways of business from his father.

 Because of his father's United Kingdom citizenship, Frawley enlisted in the Royal Canadian Air Force and served in World War II.
 In 1945, he married a Canadian woman named Geraldine and settled in San Francisco.

 Shortly after the war, Frawley acquired his first company, a ballpoint pen parts manufacturer that had defaulted on its loan, renaming it the Frawley Pen Company.
 In 1949, the Frawley Pen Company developed an ink that dried instantly; the pen that delivered this ink was called "The Paper Mate."
 The company claims to have made the "first pen with a retractable ballpoint tip" in 1950.

 In 1955, the Frawley Pen Company was obtained by The Gillette Company, Inc. for $15.5 million, and formed the basis for the Paper Mate Division of Gillette.
 Frawley used the profits to buy controlling shares in Shick and Technicolor, Inc.

 Fidel Castro's takeover of a Shick factory in Cuba in 1958 awakened Frawley politically, and from that point forward he advocated (mostly behind the scenes) for anti-communist causes.
 Frawley and Walter Knott, founder of Knott's Berry Farm, provided financial support to Barry Goldwater's 1964 presidential campaign, and they funded Fred Schwarz's anticommunist rallies.
 He provided funds to the anti-communist Information Council of the Americas (INCA), founded in 1961.
+His Schick Company sponsored television showings of the INCA film "Hitler in Havana" (1966), which suggested that Castro had culpability in the assassination of President Kennedy.

 Frawley had alcohol addiction problems, and in 1964 checked into the Shadel Sanatorium in Seattle for aversion therapy.
 He thought the experience was so valuable that he "bought the hospital for Schick, and renamed it Schick Shadel."